hollowdoor/dom_autoscroller/README.md

 Why are these considered undocumented even though there here in the document? :)

 `add`, and `remove` are incomplete, and there is no detailed explanation.
+Use these methods at your own risk.

 About
 -----